 Not me though for that common plant name still remains in this little nut of mine.
 But that joyous laughter will be unavoidable.
 Probably instead, I will add to the No that “But I have a Lagenaria siceraria, some Lycopersicon, and plenty of Ipomoea.
 That way you will have the revenge that you deserve and I will have poetic justice too.

 Many common plant names actually can cause confusion not only locally but internationally.
-Worst, unscrupulous plant traders can easily invent common names for personal profit with total disregard to the possible injury, financially or otherwise, that it may cause.
+Worst, unscrupulous plant traders can easily invent common names for a personal profit with total disregard to the possible injury, financially or otherwise, that it may cause.

 In the Philippines, ginseng became so popular among men as a medicinal plant, primarily for its purported aphrodisiac property.
-It was even featured on a national television.
+It was even featured on national television.
 The root is harvested from the base of the trunk downward, washed, and inserted into a wide-mouthed bottle with wine or liquor.
-Some use the stem and leaves.
+Some use stems and leaves.
 The liquor is consumed as a magical decoction, never mind the taste of rot.

 How Buddha belly plant came to be called ginseng is difficult to establish, but it is believed that it started from ornamental plant nurseries which sell the plant for profit.

 Other Examples of Confusing or Misleading Use of Common Plant Names

 – Bangkok or Thailand kalachuchi for Adenium obesum (Impala lily or desert rose).
 “Kalachuchi” is the Filipino name for Plumiera acutifolia (Temple flower, Graveyard flower, Frangipangi) (Merrill, 1912).
 “Lily” and “rose” may likewise mislead.